rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/GettingStartedWithPython.md

 New versions of Python come out periodically, bringing new features and fixes.
 It's important to keep Python updated in order to make sure that you have access to the latest additions to the language.
-Unfortunately, it takes time for packages to support the newest versions of Python.
-As a result, it can sometimes be necessary to use older versions to maintain compatibility.

 All Python version numbers use the `A.B.C` format, in accordance with [semantic versioning](https://semver.org/).
 The three numbers denote major releases, minor releases, and patches.